TenacityMind/JavaProjects/BankAccountManagement/Diagrams/readme.md

 To render the diagram:
 Use a PlantUML-supported tool (e.g., IntelliJ, Visual Studio Code, or PlantUML Online).
 Execute the .puml file to generate the diagram.

+### 2.Class Diagram
+The Class Diagram represents the static structure of the Bank Account Management System.
+It defines the classes in the system, their attributes, methods, and the relationships between them.

+#### Key Classes:

+**Bank:** Manages all accounts in the system.
+Provides methods to create accounts and retrieve account details.

+**Account:** Serves as the base class for all account types.
+Defines common attributes like accountNumber, accountHolderName, and balance.
+Includes methods for deposit, withdrawal, and viewing balance.

+**SavingsAccount:** A specialized account that inherits from Account.
+Includes additional attributes such as interestRate and methods like calculateInterest().

+**CurrentAccount:** A specialized account that inherits from Account.
+Includes additional attributes such as overdraftLimit and methods like applyOverdraft().

+#### Relationships:

+Bank ↔ Account: Type: Association (one-to-many).
+Explanation: A Bank manages multiple Account objects.

+Account ↔ SavingsAccount/CurrentAccount: Type: Inheritance (generalization).
+Explanation: SavingsAccount and CurrentAccount inherit from the base Account class.

+#### Diagram Files
+The Use Case Diagram was created using Draw.io (diagrams.net).
+File Name: BAM_ClassDiagram.drawio.png
+Location: diagrams/BAM_ClassDiagram.drawio.png

+PlantUML Code:
+The Use Case Diagram can also be generated using PlantUML.
+File Name: BAM_ClassDiagram.puml
+Location: diagrams/BAM_ClassDiagram.puml
+To render the diagram:
+Use a PlantUML-supported tool (e.g., IntelliJ, Visual Studio Code, or PlantUML Online).
+Execute the .puml file to generate the diagram.